santtudas/Project1_DOM_SCRIPTING/README.md

 Access my site at [Netlify.com](https://curious-belekoy-002f53.netlify.app)

 ## How was the workload divided
-I was solo, so I did all myself.
+I did everything on my own.

 ## Table of Content: